elXaptation/ventservo/README.md

 - **servo_angle** The angle of motion the motor moves to create the inspiration/expiration cycle.
 It's important that you set this properly, you can break your machine if you set the angle too large and moving parts crash.
 For the Ambu-bag I developed with 50 to 55 degrees was a complete compression.

-- **inspiratory_rate** Unsigned float number in seconds representing the inter-step interval for a given angle of motion.
+- **inspiratory_rate** Float number in seconds representing the inter-step interval for a given angle of motion.
 With this parameter you can determine the speed at which the motor mechanisim compresses the Ambu-bag.

-- **expiratory_rate** Unsigned float number in seconds representing the inter-step interval for a given angle of motion.
+- **expiratory_rate** Float number in seconds representing the inter-step interval for a given angle of motion.
 With this parameter you can determine the speed at which the motor mechanisim releases the Ambu-bag.

-- **inspiratory_hold** Unsigned float number in seconds representing the interval between the end of the inspiratory (compression) cycle and the expriatory (release) cycle.
+- **inspiratory_hold** Float number in seconds representing the interval between the end of the inspiratory (compression) cycle and the expriatory (release) cycle.

-- **expiratory_hold** Unsigned float number in seconds representing the interval between the end of the expiratory (release) cycle and the inspriatory (compression) cycle.
+- **expiratory_hold** Float number in seconds representing the interval between the end of the expiratory (release) cycle and the inspriatory (compression) cycle.

 ### Start the ventservo ROSnode
 1. Start your ROScore.
 Ideally, ROScore is not running on the RPi you're running ventservo.